How Does a Home Equity Line of Credit Work?

 Draw Period and Interest Payments

 During the draw period, you're usually only required to make a monthly payment of the accrued interest (minimum payments may apply).
 But if you make interest-only payments, you could have higher overall costs and higher monthly payments in the long term.
-To reduce costs and adjust to your eventual payment amount, try to pay some of the principal and interest.
+To reduce costs and adjust to your eventual payment amount, try to pay some of the principal in addition to the interest.
 This will also help you pay your loan off earlier.

 Repayment Period